HansjoergW/sec-fincancial-statement-data-set/README.md

 # Working with the SEFSDSTools library
+Note: the code within this chapter is also contained in the "01_quickstart.ipynb" notebook.

 ## A first simple example
 Goal: present the information in the balance sheet of Apple's 2022 10-K report in the same way as it appears in the original report on page 31 ("CONSOLIDATED BALANCE SHEETS"): https://www.sec.gov/ix?doc=/Archives/edgar/data/320193/000032019322000108/aapl-20220924.htm